May 1, 2018

 Let’s start with the concept of self-organizing teams.
 The term was included in the 12 Agile Principles behind the Agile Manifesto, developed in 2001:

 “The best architectures, requirements, and designs emerge from self-organizing teams.”

 Some people characterize this as: self-organizing teams decide by themselves how to execute their tasks, manage their processes, and monitor progress.
 To me, this would have been better described as a self-managed team.
 I think that is what the authors of the Manifesto meant.
 It is about the team figuring out “HOW” to get their work done, not “HOW TO FORM THE TEAM”.

 Similarly, the most current Scrum Guide references self-organizing teams six times.
 The way it is used it is clear that they are referring to how the team gets work done and not about how to organize the team.

 While self-organizing was referenced in both the 2001 Agile Manifesto and the Scrum Guide, it actually precedes both of those.
 We can trace the source of “self-organizing” back to the 1996 HBR article that inspired Scrum, “The New New Product Development”.
 In that article, they described self-organizing as having three key characteristics:

 “A group possesses a self-organizing capability when it exhibits three conditions: autonomy, self-transcendence, and cross-fertilization.
 In our study of the various new product development teams, we found all three conditions.

 Practically speaking, self-organizing is not something that is binary, on or off.
 What is more typical is that there are different levels of self-organization.

-Richard Hackman provides a useful framework for looking at self-organization in his book, The Wisdom of Teams.
-Hackman looks at 4 different factors for team oversight and management including who provide the direction, who designs the team member composition, who monitors and manages the work, and who executes.
+Richard Hackman provides a useful framework for looking at self-organization in his book, Leading Teams: Setting the Stage for Great Performances.
+Hackman looks at 4 different factors for team oversight and management including who provides the direction, who designs the team member composition, who monitors and manages the work, and who executes.
 Different team names are given based on whether management or the team does each of these things as shown in the diagram below.

 Based on Hackman’s framework, most of the Agile and Scrum teams I work with would fall into the category of self-managing teams below.